Klamichhane738/rest-api-demo-main/README.md

-# Flask REST API Demo
+# Flask REST API for Student Management

 This project demonstrates a simple REST API built with Python's Flask framework.
-The API performs CRUD (Create, Read, Update, Delete) operations on user data, which can be tested locally and deployed to Azure App Service for cloud hosting.
+The API performs CRUD (Create, Read, Update, Delete) operations on student data, which can be tested locally and deployed to Azure App Service for cloud hosting.

 ## Features

-- Retrieve all users
+- **Retrieve all students**: Get a list of all students.
-- Retrieve a specific user by ID
+- **Retrieve a specific student by ID**: Fetch details of a student by their unique ID.
-- Create a new user
+- **Create a new student**: Add a new student record.
-- Update an existing user
+- **Update an existing student**: Modify details of an existing student by ID.
-- Delete a user
+- **Delete a student**: Remove a student record by ID.

 ## Prerequisites

-Before you can run or deploy this app, you need to have the following installed:
+Before you can run or deploy this app, ensure you have the following installed:

-- Python 3.x
+- **Python 3.x**
-- pip (Python package manager)
+- **pip** (Python package manager)
-- Flask (`pip install Flask`)
+- **Flask** (Install using `pip install Flask`)
-- gunicorn (`pip install gunicorn`)
+- **gunicorn** (Install using `pip install gunicorn`)
-- Azure CLI (optional, for deployment)
+- **Azure CLI** (optional, for deployment to Azure)

 ## Project Structure

-- app.py: Main Flask application
+- **app.py**: Main Flask application for handling API requests.
-- requirements.txt: List of Python dependencies
+- **requirements.txt**: List of Python dependencies needed for the project.
-- test-api.http: Test the REST API using the REST Client extension in Visual Studio Code
+- **test-api.http**: File for testing the REST API endpoints using the REST Client extension in Visual Studio Code.
-- README.md: Documentation
+- **README.md**: Documentation for the project.

 ## Running Locally